Frequently asked questions

 Yes.
 A Canadian citizen who holds or has held a prescribed position on behalf of a foreign country would be considered a PEFP.
 For example, a Canadian citizen that works for a foreign embassy outside of Canada as an attaché of an ambassador would be considered a PEFP.

-The intended use of account is applicable to financial entities and securities dealers only.
+The intended use of an account is applicable to financial entities, casinos and securities dealers only.

 8. What is the time limit for sending reports to FINTRAC?